That dollar amount results from a 15.8% increase from $13.5 billion five years earlier during 2020.

-Based on the average exchange rate for 2020, Luxembourg uses the euro which appreciated by 3.1% against the US dollar since 2016 and increased by 2% from 2019 to 2020.
-The stronger EU currency in 2020 made Luxembourg’s exports paid for in weaker US dollars relatively more expensive for international buyers.
+Based on the average exchange rate for 2024, Luxembourg uses the euro which flatlined via a 0.02% gain against the US dollar from 2023 to 2024.
+The slightly stronger European Union currency made goods exported from Luxembourg paid for in modestly weaker US dollars relatively lesser expensive for international buyers starting from US currency.

-From a continental perspective, 86.8% of Luxembourg’s exports by value were delivered to fellow European countries while 7.6% were sold to importers in Asia.
-Luxembourg shipped another 3.6% worth of goods to North America.
-Tinier percentages went to Africa (1.3%), Latin America excluding Mexico but including the Caribbean (0.5%) then Oceania led by Australia (0.2%).
+From a continental perspective, 86.2% of Luxembourg’s exports by value was delivered to other European countries while 6.8% was sold to importers in Asia.
+Luxembourg shipped another 4.3% worth of goods to buyers in North America.

 Luxembourg’s Top 10 Exports

-Luxembourg’s top 10 exports accounted for roughly two-thirds (67.8%) of the overall value of its global shipments.
+Luxembourg’s top 10 exports generated over two-thirds (67.9%) of the overall value of total shipments from Luxembourg.

-The leading decliner among Luxembourg’s top 10 export categories was iron, steel: thanks to a -24.9% drop year over year
+The leading decliner among Luxembourg’s top 10 export categories was electrical machinery and equipment, thanks to its -21.2% year-over-year drop.

 The following types of Luxembourg product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.